khushi-411/learnings/research_papers/09_pytorch.md

 #### Deep learning models are just Python programs
 - PyTorch foregoes the benefits of a graph-metaprogramming based approach.
-- It extends to all aspects of deep learning workflows.
+- This extension applies to all aspects of deep learning workflows.
     - Defining layers, composing models, loading data, running optimizers, and parallelizing the training process.
 - PyTorch programs are executed eagerly.
     - Users do not have to wait for lengthy compilation before they can start running their program.